-The Canadian Liver Foundation funds research into the causes, diagnosis, prevention and treatment of all forms of liver disease including liver cancer.
-Scientists are looking for the causes of liver cancer, ways to prevent it and to improve treatments.
-Control of viral hepatitis infection and better treatments for chronic hepatitis could prevent about half of liver cancer cases worldwide.
-New methods that combine treatments with surgery are being studied.
+Liver Canada funds research into the causes, diagnosis, prevention and treatment of all forms of liver disease including liver cancer.
+Scientists are looking for the causes of liver cancer, ways to prevent it and methods to improve treatments.
+Prevention of new viral hepatitis infections and better treatments for chronic hepatitis could prevent about half of liver cancer cases worldwide